-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of shareholders of Excellon Resources Inc. ("Excellon" or the "Corporation") will be held at the offices of Excellon Resources Inc., 10 King Street East, Suite 200, Toronto, Ontario on Thursday, the 13th day of August, 2020 at 4:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of shareholders of Excellon Resources Inc. ("Excellon", the "Company" or the "Corporation") will be held at the offices of Excellon Resources Inc., 10 King Street East, Suite 200, Toronto, Ontario on May 13, 2021 at 4:00 p.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2019 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2. to elect directors; - 3. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix their remuneration; - 4. to consider, and if deemed advisable, to pass with or without variation, an ordinary resolution approving all unallocated deferred share units under the Corporation's Deferred Share Unit Plan and to ratify and approve an aggregate of 558,393 deferred share units issued thereunder; - 5. to consider, and if deemed advisable, to pass with or without variation, an ordinary resolution approving all unallocated restricted share units under the Corporation's Restricted Share Unit Plan and to ratify and approve an aggregate of 1,032,467 restricted share units issued thereunder; - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2020 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2. to elect directors; - 3. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix their remuneration; and - 4. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.